TiAlRo/Translate/README.md

 To start the client, type `node Client` into a cmd.

+Translations are available via HTTPS requests to the server's port 8443 at the path `/getTranslation` (e.g., via https://localhost:8443/getTranslation).

 ## Restrictions ##

 Currently, the server is reachable from the client only via the URL https://localhost:8443 and speech is translated only from `de-CH` to `uk`.